 In a time when many membership organizations test monetization models to not only survive but thrive, it’s worth your energy and resources to leverage your first-party data with a CDP and experiment with new (and potentially lucrative) avenues for revenue growth.

-Use case #4: Expand (or develop) your co-marketing program by building strategic, second-party data relationships.
+Use case #4: Develop a co-marketing program by building strategic, second-party data relationships.

 Co-marketing initiatives with select partners is common for many membership organizations today.
 The main benefit of these efforts is the ability to tap into new prospect pools and delight members with exclusive deals and offers from the brands they care about.
 The key to converting these prospective members, though, is enabling bi-directional, second-party data sharing with your partners.